 - Future costs, for example your child’s education

 - Emergency fund – you should try to set aside at least three months’ salary

 Having a baby is a very happy time but it also brings new pressures on your finances.
 So it is important that you plan ahead.
 The best time to start this is before your baby is born.

-Start with a money makeover to help you get ready for your baby’s arrival – use our four-step plan to help you.
+Start with a financial health check to help you get ready for your baby’s arrival.

 Money saving tips

 To help stick to your new budget, check out our money saving tips.
 Don’t forget to look at your list of baby-related expenses to see if there are areas where you could cut back on spending.
 For example, think about borrowing or using pre-owned items and consider asking friends and family to buy gifts from your list of baby essentials.

 Work out how having children will affect your pension

 Having children is likely to affect your income and also your pension.
 If you change your working arrangements, for example, take extended maternity leave, a career break or move to part-time working, this could impact on your benefits.